KevinAst/visualize-it/src/util/ui/FormChecker/README.md

 introduce components for these abstractions, rather you use the native html representations.

+Here are some **key points** to understand:

 - **SFC** is based on **svelte actions**.
 By applying a simple action to your form elements, the basics of the form validation control is defined right in your html markup.

+  This represents a different approach from other form validation libraries, that require you to define a separate JavaScript control structure that either drives your html markup, or duplicates the html hierarchy in some way.

+  Because **SFC** is action-based, it can utilize your DOM hierarchy to implicitly define the validation control structure, _making it a simple and understandable **single source of truth**_.
+In other words, _**your form validation control is defined right in your html markup!**_

-- In addition, **SFC** promotes a reactive error display component, that "auto wires" to appropriate field errors, dynamically displaying form errors as needed.
+- **SFC** promotes a reactive error display component, that "auto wires" itself to appropriate field errors, dynamically displaying form errors as needed.

-- **SFC** employs powerful validation heuristics, where fields are validated only when they have been seen by the user _(i.e. touched)_, or when a submit is attempted.
+- **SFC** employs a powerful validation heuristic, where fields are validated only when they have been seen by the user _(i.e. touched)_, or when a submit is attempted.
 This is a commonly used approach that is tedious to accomplish _(when implemented in application code)_.